-SBIRT stands for Screening, Brief Intervention and Referral to Treatment.
-SBIRT is an evidence-based, effective method to intervene in alcohol and drug misuse,1,2 and can successfully reduce healthcare costs.3
+Screening, Brief Intervention and Referral to Treatment (SBIRT) is an evidence-based, effective method to treat alcohol and drug misuse.

-The US Preventive Services Task Force (USPSTF), which makes recommendations about preventive care services for patients, has assigned a “B” recommendation for the SBIRT process.
-They have found adequate evidence that numerous screening instruments can detect alcohol misuse with acceptable sensitivity and specificity.4 They’ve also found evidence that brief counseling interventions effectively reduce heavy drinking episodes in adults engaging in risky or hazardous drinking.
-Combined study results from the USPSTF review suggest that compared to control groups, implementation of SBIRT among adults resulted in the following:
+The US Preventive Services Task Force (USPSTF) grades preventive care services for patients and gave a “B” to SBIRT.
+The task force found that screening and brief counseling interventions effectively reduce heavy drinking episodes in adults.
+USPSTF study results suggest that using SBIRT adults resulted in the following:

-- A reduction in alcohol consumption by 3.6 drinks per week from baseline,
+- Reduced alcohol consumption by 3.6 drinks per week

-- Twelve percent fewer adults reported heavy drinking episodes, and
+- 12 percent fewer adults reported heavy drinking episodes

-- Eleven percent more adults reported drinking less than the recommended limits over a 12-month period.
+- 11 percent more adults reported drinking less than the recommended limits over a 12-month period

 SBIRT is endorsed by the National Council for Community Behavioral Health Care, Department of Health & Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA).